Hello

 Hello,

-I’m Vitor Sudbrack, Brazilian modeller.
+I’m Vitor Sudbrack, Brazilian theoretician.
 I’m currently a PhD student at the University of Lausanne, working at the Theoretical Evolutionary Ecology lab with Charles Mullon.

-I work on the dynamics of trait variation within structured populations, and how this variation is stored across multiple biological scales, from individuals to subpopulations, populations, and ultimately, species.
+I work on the dynamics of trait variation within structured populations, and how this variation is stored across multiple biological scales, from individuals to subpopulations, populations, and ultimately, communities.

 My scientific interests

-I am very question-driven, modelling relevant problems in evolutionary biology.
-For instance, models of population dynamics, population genetics and complex systems have been the subject of my work.
-Often I employ a diffusion approach to work on these problems.
-When it comes to simulations, I like to think I create universes on a computer screen…, but 95% percent of the job is pogramming and looking at data on this same computer screen.
+I am very question-driven, modeling relevant problems in evolutionary biology.
+For instance, models of population dynamics, population genetics, and complex systems have been the subject of my work.
+Often, I employ a diffusion approach to work on these problems.
+When it comes to simulations, I like to think I create universes on a computer screen…, but 95% of the job is programming and looking at data on this same computer screen.

-Studying and researching has introduced me to many nice people, many interesting places, and many awesome problems of this universe, and I am grateful for this.
+Studying and researching have introduced me to many nice people, many interesting places, and many awesome problems in this universe, and I am grateful for this.

 My studies

-I have a Master degree in Theoretical Physics (2021) by the Institute of Theoretical Physics (IFT - Unesp) in São Paulo, Brazil, with a sandwich period at the Institute for Cross-Disciplinary Physics and Complex Systems (IFISC - UiB) in Palma de Mallorca, Spain.
-In my Master thesis, I studied population dynamics in highly fragmented landscapes.
+I have a Master’s degree in Theoretical Physics (2021) from the Institute of Theoretical Physics (IFT - Unesp) in São Paulo, Brazil, with a sandwich period at the Institute for Cross-Disciplinary Physics and Complex Systems (IFISC - UiB) in Palma de Mallorca, Spain.
+In my Master’s thesis, I studied population dynamics in highly fragmented landscapes.
 Throughout the COVID-19 pandemic, I joined an Observatory - a collection of scientists from very complementary backgrounds aiming to understand and analyze the data from COVID-19 in Brazil.
-We performed nowcasting and developed modelings.
+We performed nowcasting and developed models.

 Off-science me: accordion, coffee & orchids